gasparesganga/gasparesganga.com/_posts/2019-04-25-jquery-message-box-3.1.0.md

 Textareas are different animals compared to simple textboxes.
 You can control the **vertical** resizing with this option.

 #### New input `rows` option for type `"textarea"`
 See above.
 You can control the basic height of the textarea using this option.
-It is worth noting that a CSS `height` value used in a [`customClass`](labs/jquery-message-box/#custom-buttons-configuration) will overwrite it.
+It is worth noting that a CSS `height` value used in a [`customClass`](/labs/jquery-message-box/#custom-buttons-configuration) will overwrite it.

 #### New customizable `messagebox_content_input_textarea` class in the external CSS file
 Use it to fine-tune textareas appearance.
 In the minimal external CSS file this is used just for vertical scrollbars.

 #### Input `autotrim` option for types `"text`, `"password"` and `"textarea"` now defaults to `true`
 Before it used to default to `false`.
 This way is more consistent with the plugin, but beware if your code is relying to the old default value!

+#### Removed CSS head injection
+CSS injection into the `head` of the document has been removed to comply with strict **Content-Security-Policy** `style-src` directives.
+That CSS has been moved to the external default CSS file, don't forget to include it into your custom ones!

 ## Download and documentation